K-STEMIT: Knowledge-Informed Spatio-Temporal Efficient Multi-Branch Graph Neural Network for Subsurface Stratigraphy Thickness Estimation from Radar Data: Experiment Details

 \subsection{Training Details}

-To evaluate the effectiveness of our proposed K-STEMIT, we compare it with the non-knowledge-informed version STEMIT, current state-of-the-art methods for deep ice layer thickness prediction, and other existing models.
-The selection of physical node features in K-STEMIT also plays a crucial role in model performance.
-A recent study~\cite{PI_GCNLSTM} demonstrated that incorporating snow mass balance, meltwater refreezing, and height change due to melting significantly improves the performance of AGCN-LSTM.
-Motivated by this insight, we include these three features by default in all our experiments.
-Additionally, we conduct an ablation study to examine the effect of including two more physical variables: average surface temperature and snowpack height.
-This allows us to assess the contribution of each physical feature and the generalizability of our model under varying input conditions.

-All the graph neural networks are trained on 8 NVIDIA A5000 GPUs and an Intel(R) Xeon(R) Gold 6430 CPU.
-The loss function is the mean-squared error loss.
-The Adam optimizer\cite{kingma2017adam} is used as the optimizer for all the networks.
-For AGCN-LSTM, GCN-LSTM, and GraphSAGE-LSTM, we set the initial learning rate to be 0.01, the weight decay coefficient to be 0.0001, and use a learning rate scheduler that halves the learning rate every 75 epochs.
-For our proposed multi-branch spatio-temporal graph neural network and physics-informed multi-branch spatio-temporal graph neural network, we set 0.005 as the initial learning rate, $10^{-5}$ as the weight decay coefficient, and use a cosine annealing learning rate scheduler with a minimum learning rate of $10^{-7}$.
-We train each model for 450 epochs to guarantee its convergence.
+To evaluate the effectiveness of our proposed K-STEMIT, we compare it with the non-knowledge-informed version STEMIT, current state-of-the-art methods for deep ice layer thickness prediction, and other existing models such as Graph Attention Network (GAT)~\cite{GAT} and Graph Isomorphism Network(GIN)~\cite{GIN}.
+All experiments are conducted using 8 NVIDIA A5000 GPUs and an Intel(R) Xeon(R) Gold 6430 CPU.
+The mean-squared error is used as the loss function, and the Adam optimizer~\cite{kingma2017adam} is adopted for all models.
+For AGCN-LSTM, GCN-LSTM, and GraphSAGE-LSTM, we set the initial learning rate to 0.01, the weight decay coefficient to 0.0001, and use a step learning rate scheduler that halves the learning rate every 75 epochs.
+For our proposed multi-branch spatio-temporal graph neural network and its physics-informed version, we use an initial learning rate of $5\times10^{-3}$, a weight decay coefficient of $10^{-5}$, and a cosine annealing learning rate scheduler with $T_{\max}=450$ and $\eta_{\min}=10^{-7}$.
+All models are trained for 450 epochs, which we found sufficient for convergence.